 However, at $\tau 7.380588$ the final non-local bifurcation occurs, which destroys the basin of attraction of this large chaos, and the phase trajectory goes to infinity (blue line in (g)).

-Note, that the last localised attractor to disappear here is around $x_2^{\textrm{min}}$, which is the lowest and the flattest minimum whose potential well is wide enough (see blue line in Fig.~\ref{fig_5_well_low5_broad5_pp}(a)).
+Note, that the last localized attractor to disappear here is around $x_2^{\textrm{min}}$, which is the lowest and the flattest minimum whose potential well is wide enough (see blue line in Fig.~\ref{fig_5_well_low5_broad5_pp}(a)).
 The largest flatness (the smallest value of $|J|$) of this minimum ensures that the limit cycle is born from it at the largest value of $\tau$ as compared to other minima.
-The sufficiently large distance between this minimum and the nearest edge of the respective well ensured that for the attractor born from the minimum there is sufficient room to grow in size before disappearing, and thus to outlive all other localised attractors as $\tau$ grows.
+The sufficiently large distance between this minimum and the nearest edge of the respective well ensured that for the attractor born from the minimum there is sufficient room to grow in size before disappearing, and thus to outlive all other localized attractors as $\tau$ grows.

 Now, when running the simulation from the initial conditions on the large chaotic attractor at some sufficiently large value of $\tau 7$, and slowly decrease $\tau$ to zero, as illustrated in Fig.~\ref{fig_5_well_low5_broad5_bd}(c), the phase trajectory ends up at the lowest minimum $x_2^{\textrm{min}}$ automatically, as desired within an ideal global optimization scenario.